data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "Pandas"

-    In Pandas, we can use the [`.agg()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.agg.html) method to perform aggregation operations on DataFrames.
+    In Pandas, we can use the [`.agg()`][pandas-agg] method to perform aggregation operations on DataFrames.
 This method allows us to apply multiple aggregation functions to different columns in a single operation.

     ```py {.pandas linenums="1" title="Basic aggregation"}
     sales_stats_pd: pd.DataFrame = df_sales_pd.agg(